-- Incentives for efficient network usage are important, not only to prevent unnecessary reinforcements, but also to buy time for the necessary reinforcements.
-Applying appropriate incentives can offer good opportunities for customers to keep their bill low.
+- Incentives for efficient network usage are important, not only to prevent unnecessary reinforcements but also to buy time for the necessary reinforcements.
+Applying appropriate incentives can offer good opportunities for customers to keep their bills low.

-- Network tariffs have no relation with market prices.
+- Network tariffs have no relation to market prices.
 Sometimes they can even be conflicting with each other.
 This should be assessed as a necessity, not as a problem.

 - Concerning tariffs, P2P only have significance when behind one single connection to the grid.
 In all other situations, without such a single connection, the regular tariffs have to be applied to each individually connected customer.

-- Tariffs should be independent from suppliers, but also from the applications behind the meter.
+- Tariffs should be independent of suppliers, but also from the applications behind the meter.
 Special tariffs for special purposes do not make sense.